BeamMP/Docs/docs/en/contributing.md

 # Contributing to the BeamMP Docs

 BeamMP is using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) as its theme.
 This is a theme for [MkDocs](https://www.mkdocs.org).
-Full documentation can be found at their respective sites.cs.org).
+Full documentation can be found at their respective sites.

 ## Getting Started